 Use the project treatment area shapefiles to identify project areas in the tributary watersheds.

-Calculate the estimated project starting loads in the treatment area using the LET (unattenuated).
+Calculate the estimated project starting loads in the treatment area using the unattenuated loads in the LET.

-TP_Load_Un= ([GIS_Area]* [TP_UAL_Ave])+ [TP_Septic]

-TN_Load_Un= ([GIS_Area]* [TN_UAL_Ave])+ [TN_Septic]

 Calculate the project reductions by applying the appropriate BMP efficiencies to the TN and TP unattenuated loads.

-Compare the total project reductions in each tributary watershed to the required reductions for that watershed to determine the percent of reductions achieved in each tributary (see table below for example tracking).
+Compare the total project reductions in each tributary watershed to the required reductions for that watershed to determine the percent of required reductions achieved in each tributary (see table on the slide for example tracking).

-Each project will have estimated load reductions for both the estuary (based on the attenuated loads) and tributaries (based on the unattenuated loads).
+Each tributary project will have estimated load reductions for both the estuary (based on the attenuated loads) and tributaries (based on the unattenuated loads).